KarloKorbar/multimodal_depression_detection/Chapters/3_data_analysis_&_preprocessing.md

 ### Temporal Feature Alignment

 The synchronization of multimodal data streams represents a fundamental challenge in depression detection research, as the temporal relationships between different behavioral indicators can provide crucial diagnostic information.
-Our preprocessing pipeline addresses this challenge through a sophisticated resampling strategy that ensures temporal coherence across all modalities while preserving the essential dynamics of depression-related behaviors.
+The preprocessing pipeline addresses this challenge through a sophisticated resampling strategy that ensures temporal coherence across all modalities while preserving the essential dynamics of depression-related behaviors.

 The synchronization process employs a carefully selected common sampling frequency of 100ms, determined through detailed signal analysis to balance temporal resolution with computational efficiency.
 This sampling rate was chosen based on a comprehensive analysis of the temporal characteristics of different behavioral modalities.
 It effectively preserves the rapid dynamics of facial movements and speech characteristics while maintaining alignment with slower-changing behavioral patterns that may indicate depressive states.